tholok97/imt2291-project2/backend/docs/api/user/search.md

 ####JSON-variables:
 {
     "search": The string we search for.
     "options" (optionally): An array of where to search (see example below).
-Default is title and description.
+Default is firstname and lastname.
 }

 ####Input-example (with all options enabled):